lanl-aea/waves/docs/tutorial_introduction.rst

 features, start with :ref:`tutorialsconstruct`.
 It's also possible to skip the detailed project setup discussion and start with the simulation task definitions and discussion directly in :ref:`tutorial_geometry_waves`.

-Finally, users who are are ready to create their own modsim repository can use the :ref:`waves_cli` ``quickstart`` subcommand to generate a modsim template directory structure from the single element example model.
+Finally, users who are are ready to create their own modsim repository can use the :ref:`waves_cli` :ref:`waves_quickstart_cli` subcommand to generate a modsim template directory structure from the single element example model.
 The template files include project documentation and two simulation configurations: nominal and mesh convergence.

 *************
 Prerequisites